Beyond-Finance/feature_map/readme/documentation-site/overview.md

 title: Overview
 ---

-The documentation site provides a visual representation of the set of Features that an application is composed up, as well as details on those Features' description, composition, health, and test coverage.
+The documentation site provides a visual representation of the set of Features that an application is composed of, as well as details on those Features' description, composition, health, and test coverage.

 [You can view an example of the documentation site at right here]({{ '/example-docs-site.html' | relative_url }}){:target="_blank"}.